- They have played an important role in one episode.

 - Superior Successor: After Pinkie admits he's the funniest party planner, she decides to let him take her place.
 It becomes a more literal trope when he reveals Pinkie was his original inspiration.

-- Vague Age/Younger than They Look: While the real Weird Al is solidly into middle-age by the taping of this episode, Cheese Sandwich is very near in age to the Mane Six.
+- Vague Age: While the real Weird Al is solidly into middle-age by the taping of this episode, Cheese Sandwich is very near in age to the Mane Six.

 - Walking the Earth: He roams Equestria looking for places in need of parties where he'll gladly lend his assistance.
 Naturally, he sets off on his way when his job in Ponyville is done.